matt-flaig/Boomi-Platform-Extension/README.md

 * Easily copy the current Component id using the Copy Component ID Button (In the action button - enter full screen etc.)
 * Build Shape "connector" Pallet has been restored back to its better life before Boomi UX decided to change it and make it unusable
 * Reminders
-  * Save Reminder when Creating a Package, Boomi by default does not save any changes since last save when Create Package is selected.
 * Upon successful deployment a reminder will appear that if new it may require to be scheduled.
+* Enable the selection of Icon Sets within the Options to define user experience instead of default Boomi UX
+*

 <br><br>